bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/css.md

 -   <span id="46aa">Flexbox is a **CSS module** that provides a convenient way for us to display items inside a flexible container so that the layout is responsive.</span>
 -   <span id="ebb3">Float was used back in the day to display position of elements in a container.</span>
 -   <span id="2a8e">A very inconvenient aspect of float is the need to _clear_ the float.</span>
--   <span id="ba98">To ‘clear’ a float we need to set up a ghost div to properly align — this is already sounds so inefficient.</span>
+-   <span id="ba98">To 'clear’ a float we need to set up a ghost div to properly align — this is already sounds so inefficient.</span>

 **Using Flexbox**